fitrizulkaffli/mawarkencanaenterprise.com/README.md

 # Mawar Kencana Enterprise (2017)
-This is a freelance website project, designed and developed for Mawar Kencana Enterprise.
-This website was built using Adobe Muse.
+This is a freelance project, designed and developed for Mawar Kencana Enterprise.

 ## Purpose
 The GitHub Pages version serves portfolio purposes, showcasing my earliest web design and development work.
 A redesigned version is accessible at [https://mawarkencana.com.my](https://mawarkencana.com.my).